OpenBubbles/site/index.md

     title: True end-to-end encryption
     details: No one can read your messages, not even OpenBubbles or Apple.
   - icon: 🎉
-    title: Reactions and Replies
+    title: GamePigeon, Reactions and Replies
-    details: React, reply, edit, and unsend formatted messages with your friends.
+    details: <a href="/openpigeon" class="op-link">Play GamePigeon</a>, react, reply, edit, and unsend formatted messages with your friends.
   - icon: 🌐
     title: Serverless
     details: Unlike other apps, OpenBubbles talks directly to Apple.
 One-time access to a Mac or an always-online iPhone is required for activation